1300 364 650

 While there are many different Centrelink payments and entitlements available, in this flyer we have outlined the criteria for the most common allowances, pensions and benefit cards.

-From 1 July 2017, the age pension age increases incrementally for both males and females until it reaches age 67 on 1 July 2023.
-This is illustrated according to the following table.
+The age pension age increases incrementally until it reaches age 67 on 1 July 2023.
+Refer to the table below.

 |Date of birth between||Age eligible for age pension|